backupbrew/switchbrew/Applet Manager services.md

 ### GetOperationModeSystemInfo

-No input, returns a total of 4-bytes of output.
+No input, returns an output u32.

 ## ISelfController